nanogaki/Atiyah-commutative-algebra-self-study-note/README.md

 **Important results:** Lying Over Theorem (Theorem 5.10), Noether Normalization Lemma (Exercise 5.16).

-Exercise 5.10 connects the going-up and going-down properties of a ring homomorphism with topological properties of the induced map on spectra, butthe  ideas are not used further in the book.
+Exercise 5.10 connects the going-up and going-down properties of a ring homomorphism with topological properties of the induced map on spectra, but the ideas are not used further in the book.

 Exercise 5.25 uses Jacobson rings to generalize Zariski's Lemma.

 ### Chapter 6 & 7 — Chain Conditions & Noetherian Rings

-Most exercises further refine the concepts rather than introducing substantially new ideas.
+Most exercises further refine old concepts rather than introducing new ideas.

 ### Chapter 8 — Artinian Rings

-An mportant result is Theorem 8.5.
+An important result is Theorem 8.5.

 Exercise 8.3 provides another generalization of Zariski's Lemma.